-1. Prepare the sample by diluting the sample 1:1 (v/v) with 'Binding buffer'.
+Prepare the sample by diluting the sample 1:1 (v/v) with 'Binding buffer'.
 NOTE: Alternatively the sample can be dialysed, resuspend or buffer exchanged into 'Binding buffer' prior to loading.

 NOTE: Delipidation may be required if antibody samples contain lipids and lipoproteins (e.g. samples from ascites fluid).
-See 'delipidation procedure' for details.
+See

-2. Connect the HiFliQ Protein G column to an FPLC/syringe/pump and equilibrate with 5-10 CV's of 'Binding buffer'.
+Connect the HiFliQ Protein A column to an FPLC/syringe/pump and equilibrate with 5-10 CV's of 'Binding buffer'.
 NOTE: Remove and save the 'removable stop plug' at the column outlet prior to connecting the column.